stackmon/docs/docs/apimon/openstack.md

 (statsd for ‘statsd’ reporting, influxdb for influxdb, etc.).
 If libraries are not available reporting will be silently ignored.

-In StackMon the execution of API related tassk in ansible playbook monitoring scenarios rely on the [Python OpenStack SDK](https://docs.openstack.org/openstacksdk/latest/) which natively generates the metrics from the triggered API calls.
+In StackMon the execution of API related task in ansible playbook monitoring scenarios rely on the [Python OpenStack SDK](https://docs.openstack.org/openstacksdk/latest/) which natively generates the metrics from the triggered API calls.
 The metrics are sent to statsd and